ajchili/sync/README.md

 			* If need be, add sync to your firewall
 		2. Obtain your IP Address
 			* This can be done by typing `what's my ip` into google
-		3. Ensure your media is of `.mp4` format and accessable by a web browser
+		3. Ensure your media is of `.mp4` format and accessible by a web browser
 		4. Load your media into sync and share your IP Address
 		5. Enjoy
 	* Client setup